ConsenSysDiligence/smart-contract-best-practices/docs/known_attacks.md

 }
 ```

 Contract logic seems to disallow payments to the contract and therefore disallow "something bad" from happening.
 However, a few methods exist for forcibly sending ether to the contract and therefore making its balance greater than zero.

 The `selfdestruct` contract method allows a user to specify a beneficiary to send any excess ether. `selfdestruct` [does not trigger a contract's fallback function](https://solidity.readthedocs.io/en/develop/security-considerations.html#sending-and-receiving-ether).

 It is also possible to [precompute](https://github.com/Arachnid/uscc/tree/master/submissions-2017/ricmoo) a contract's address and send Ether to that address before deploying the contract.

 Contract developers should be aware that Ether can be forcibly sent to a contract and should design contract logic accordingly.
 Generally, assume that it is not possible to restrict sources of funding to your contract.

+# Deprecated Attacks

 ## Deprecated/historical attacks

 These are attacks which are no longer possible due to changes in the protocol or improvements to solidity.
 They are recorded here for posterity and awareness.

 ### Call Depth Attack (deprecated)